42 people are interested

-* Strong writing and communication skills * Ability to simultaneously manage multiple projects/timelines * Comfort speaking and presenting to large groups * Ability to effectively work with diverse stakeholders (volunteers, clients, staff, community partners)
+* Strong Computer Skills and knowledge of Microsoft Office * Comfort speaking and presenting to large groups * Ability to effectively work with diverse stakeholders (volunteers, clients, staff, community partners)

 The Volunteer and External Relations Coordinator will have the opportunity to learn about the U.S. Refugee Admissions Program and how services are delivered to refugees in Colorado.
 They will see first hand how volunteers, interns and other community members are vital to the resettlement process and to achieving the goals of resettlement.
 This intern will gain knowledge about managing a large volunteer and intern program, including recruitment, training and ongoing support.
 Additionally, this intern will gain experience in planning and running nonprofit events.